 When payment has completed, there’s a few things to do:

 oscar.apps.payment.models.Sourceinstance and pass it to

 add_payment_source.
 The instance is passed unsaved as it requires a valid order instance to foreign key to.
 Once the order is placed (and an order instance is created), the payment source instances will be saved.

-- Record a ‘payment event’ so your application can track which lines have been
+Record a ‘payment event’ so your application can track which lines have been paid for.
+The

 add_payment_eventmethod assumes all lines are paid for by the passed event type, as this is the normal situation when placing an order.
 Note that payment events don’t distinguish between different sources.